w6thsi/mendeley-javascript-sdk/README.md

 # Mendeley JavaScript SDK

-**Import note: this is an early pre-release version and is subject to change**

 ## About the SDK

 The SDK provides a convenient library for accessing the Mendeley API with client-side JavaScript.